xiey1/Personalized_Medicine_NLP/README.md

 ## Part III: TfidfVectorizer + Machine Learning models
 TfidfVectorizer from sklearn is used to convert texts to a matrix of token counts.
 Machine learning models LogisticRegression, RandomForestClassifier and XGBClassifier will then be applied to the count representation (sparse matrix) of texts.
 * Total number of features in TfidfVectorizer: 157815
-* Coclusion:
+* Classification result and evaluation:
   **XGBClassifier(eta=0.05,max_depth=6,min_child_weight=5,gamma=0.4,colsample_bytree=0.2)** achieves the highest accuracy score of 0.50.
 <img src= 'https://github.com/xiey1/Personalized_Medicine_NLP/blob/master/images/TfidfVectorizer_confusion_matrix.png' width=500px>
 <img src= 'https://github.com/xiey1/Personalized_Medicine_NLP/blob/master/images/TfidfVectorizer_barplot.png' width=500px>

+1. The overall training performance is comparable between **CountVectorizer** and **TfidfVectorizer**.
-Consistent with the previous EDA result, the majority of misclassified `Class2` texts fall into `Class7`.
+2. Again, consistent with the previous EDA result, the majority of misclassified `Class2` texts fall into `Class7`.